DotMaui/VultureCSSCore/README.md

-# VultureCSSCore
+# VultureCSS Core
 Remove dead css from your stylesheets

-VultureCSSCore analyze the HTML code and the CSS code and remove all the unused CSS code.
+VultureCSS Core analyze the HTML code and the CSS code and remove all the unused CSS code.
 All this, of course, will be done without changing the websites' appearance.
 It can be used via JAR file, website or via API.

 The current version is 0.2.7 BETA.